• Skip to primary navigation

 Storage Tips

 Store in an airtight container at room temperature for up to 4 days.
-They can be refrigerated but should be allowed to come to room temperature prior to eating or they will be hard.
+They can be refrigerated but should be allowed to come to room temperature before eating, or they will be hard.

 Wrap well if freezing.
-Make sure to give enough time to warm to room temperature prior to eating.
+Place parchment paper between layers.
+Make sure to give enough time to warm to room temperature before eating.

 FAQ's